AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 15.md

  [HttpGet("auth-status")]
 GetAuthState()
 -> check if the user is IsAuthenticated
--> we send an Observable to this endpoint and w8 for it
+-> we send an Observable to this endpoint and wait for it

 -- accountService.ts --
 getAuthState() {